How to read your eyeglasses prescription

 In addition to the information in an eyeglass prescription, a contact lens prescription must specify the base (central) curve of the back surface of the contact lens, the lens diameter, and the specific manufacturer and brand name of the lens.

 Also, the power of an eyeglass prescription frequently is modified when determining the best contact lens power.
-One reason is that eyeglass lenses are worn some distance (usually about 12 millimeters) from the surface of the eye, whereas contact lenses rest directly on the cornea.
+This is because eyeglass lenses are worn some distance (usually about 12 millimeters) from the surface of the eye, whereas contact lenses rest directly on the cornea of the eye.

 An accurate contact lens prescription can be written only after a contact lens fitting has been performed and the prescribing doctor has evaluated your eyes' response to the lenses and to contact lens wear in general.

-The Federal Trade Commission is the U.S. government's consumer protection agency, and in 1980 the FTC's Prescription Release Rule became law.
-The rule requires eye doctors (both optometrists and ophthalmologists) to give patients a copy of their eyeglass prescription at the end of an eye exam that includes a refraction.
+The Federal Trade Commission (FTC) is the U.S. government's consumer protection agency.
+Their Prescription Release Rule requires that eye doctors give patients a copy of their eyeglass prescription at the end of an eye exam that includes a refraction.

-The rule is intended to protect the "portability" of your eyeglass prescription, allowing you to use it to buy glasses from the vendor of your choice.
+The Prescription Release Rule is intended to allow the "portability" of your eyeglass prescription, giving you the freedom to buy glasses from any vendor of your choice.

 Your eye doctor must give you a copy of the prescription whether or not you ask for it.
 Eye doctors may not condition the release of your prescription on your agreement to purchase eyeglasses from them, nor may they charge you an extra fee to release your prescription.

 If you think your eye doctor has violated this rule, you can report the problem to the FTC.

 Page published on Wednesday, February 27, 2019